influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 to calculate the average `water_level` across all data that have a tag value for `location`.

-#### Example 7: Use a regular expression to specify a field value in the WHERE clause
+#### Use a regular expression to specify a field value in the WHERE clause
 ```
 > SELECT MEAN("water_level") FROM "h2o_feet" WHERE "location" = 'santa_monica' AND "level description" =~ /between/